 - One spouse worked tirelessly to increase marital assets while the other did little or nothing to add to them (note that raising children or keeping house are definitely considered contributions even if they brought the family no monetary income)

 The equitable division principle might also be adjusted based on the relative post-divorce financial positions of each spouse, the length of the marriage, and any other factor that might render a strictly equitable division of assets unjust.

 Experienced Jacksonville Division of Assets Attorneys Are Waiting for Your Call

-If you live in Duval, St. Johns, Clay, or Putnam county and you.are considering divorce (or if you are being dragged into one), contact our law firm online or by calling (904) 288-4414 to schedule a no-obligation consultation about your divorce and other family law needs.
-Our experienced Jacksonville divorce lawyers are waiting to hear from you.
+If you live in Duval, St. Johns, Clay, or Putnam county and you are considering divorce (or if you are being dragged into one), contact our law firm online or by calling (904) 288-4414 to schedule a no-obligation consultation about your divorce and other family law needs.
+Our experienced Jacksonville division of assets lawyers are waiting to hear from you.